open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/manual.md

 ```

 ### Setting Span Status
-A [status](https://opentelemetry.io/docs/concepts/signals/traces/#span-status) can be set on a span, typically used to specify that a span has not completed successfully - SpanStatus.Error.
+A [status](https://opentelemetry.io/docs/concepts/signals/traces/#span-status) can be set on a span, typically used to specify that a span has not completed successfully - `SpanStatus.Error`.
 In rare scenarios, you could override the Error status with OK, but don’t set OK on successfully-completed spans.

 The status can be set at any time before the span is finished: